fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Set-AzureRmSqlElasticPool.md

 ```

 ### -Edition
-Specifies the edition of the ssSDS for the elastic pool.
+Specifies the edition of the Azure SQL Database for the elastic pool.
 You cannot change the edition.
 psdx_paramvalues